Apple reports record sales of iPhone 6s, 6s Plus in first weekend

 "Demand out of China looks white-hot," he said.

-The weekend also marked the debut of Apple's upgrade programme, which allows users to receive a new iPhone each year for monthly instalments starting at $32, regardless of their carrier.
+The weekend also marked the debut of Apple's upgrade program, which allows users to receive a new iPhone each year for monthly installments starting at $32, regardless of their carrier.

-Many customers over the weekend appeared to be participating in the programme, Cross said, although the plan may prove more popular among the earliest buyers of the new iPhones.
+Many customers over the weekend appeared to be participating in the program, Cross said, although the plan may prove more popular among the earliest buyers of the new iPhones.

-BGC Partners analyst Colin Gillis said the programme could help boost sales as consumers begin to put off replacing their smartphones.
+BGC Partners analyst Colin Gillis said the program could help boost sales as consumers begin to put off replacing their smartphones.

 Apple said the new iPhones would be available in more than 40 additional countries starting Oct.
 9, reaching more than 130 by year-end.